bytecodealliance/wasmtime/docs/WASI-tutorial.md

 Now our program runs as expected!

+What's going on under the covers?
+The `--dir=` option instructs Wasmtime to *preopen* a directory, and make it available to the program as a capability which can be used to open files inside that directory.
+Now when the program calls the C `open` function, passing it either an absolute or relative path, the WASI libc transparently translates that path into a path that's relative to one of the given preopened directories, if possible (using a technique based on [libpreopen](https://github.com/musec/libpreopen).
+This way, we can have a simple capability-oriented model at the system call level, while portable application code doesn't have to do anything special.

 As a brief aside, note that we used the path `.` above to grant the program access to the current directory.
 This is needed because the mapping from paths to associated capabilities is performed by libc, so it's part of the